jakubholynet/gatsby/docs/docs/debugging-html-builds.md

     sub-directories) are exporting either a React component or string.
 Gatsby treats any JS file listed under the pages dir as a page component, so it must have a default export that's a component or string.

+3. You mix up `import` and `require` calls in the same file.
+This might lead to "WebpackError: Invariant Violation: Minified React error #130" since Webpack 4 is stricter than v3.
+The solution is to only use `import`.

-3. Some other reason :-) #1 is the most common reason building static files fail.
+4. Some other reason :-) #1 is the most common reason building static files fail.
 If it's another reason, you have to be a bit more creative in figuring out the problem.